Good stocks are hiding in the market, waiting for you. Is there a secret stock picking formula? Everything you want to know about how to pick stocks.

 The only reliable way to make money sustainably in the stock market is to buy low and sell high.
-That's a truism.
-The hard work is answering the relevant questions:
+That's a truism, and it's not helpful.
+The hard work is answering the relevant questions.

-With tens of thousands of stocks, ETFs, mutual funds, REITs, and investments to choose from, you need some way to weed out everything that's not currently on sale and everything that won't go up sufficiently in the future.
+With tens of thousands of stocks, ETFs, mutual funds, REITs, and investments to choose from, you need to be picky.
+You need to weed out everything that's not currently on sale and everything that won't be worth more in the future.

 Thanks to the Internet, copious financial information is available online.
 That's much of the value of online stock trading; you don't have to pay broker fees to do basic research for you.
 All of the data you could want is available for you to search, if you have the time and inclination to find it and think about it.

 Beyond having information available via your computer, you can often find spreadsheets and other programs to analyze stocks for you.
 That implies something very important: that, given sufficient sources of information about stocks, it's possible for computers and formulas and spreadsheets to find good stocks automatically—even secret stocks with great value!

 Yet there's a risk.

 Joe Ponzio's F Wall Street tells the story of the Enron corporation.
 On paper Enron looked great.
 It reported bigger and better revenues each year.
 Yet if you looked at the amount of money pumped into the company every year, it was actually losing increasing billions of dollars every year.

 It wasn't a money-printing machine.
 It was a money pit crumbling in on itself into bankruptcy.

 It's easy to see that in retrospect, but if you invested based on a simple formula which only looked at revenue, you'd have been in danger of losing your investment on a bankrupt stock.